oxinabox/ChainRulesJuliaCon2020/out/src/index.md

 ---

-# What do differential types need? `+` to primal
+# What do differential types need, to be useful for gradient base optimization

+Vanilla Gradient Descent: $ x \leftarrow x + 0.1 \tilde x $

-They need to be able to be added to a  corresponding **primal** value, to get back another **primal** value.
+So need to be able to **add to primal**, and **multiply by a scalar**

-Firstly, because this is what it means to be a _difference_.

-Secondly, because this makes it possible to do gradient based optimization.

-.funfact[
-The differential for `DateTime` is `Period` (e.g. `Millisecond`).
-It is my favorite example of a differential for a primal that is *not* a vector space.
+Add to primal is the inverse of it being a difference of primals.

+Multiply by scalar is natural to define from limits of additions.

+.funfact[This is also useful **difference** based (gradient-free) optimization like **particle swarms** and the **Nelder–Mead method**.
+Further, it is planned to switch FiniteDifferences.jl to use differentials, rather than converting to and from vectors.
 ]

----

-# What do differential types need? `*` with scalar
-Again, this makes it possible to do gradient based optimization.

-Also it is so easy to define via _limits of addition_ that it seems wrong to not have it.

-.funfact[ We are currently thinking about rewriting **FiniteDifferences.jl** to represent differences with differentials, rather than projecting everything to and from a vector. ]

 ---